 Current Liabilities

-Current liabilities are also referred to as short-term liabilities and are due to be paid off within a year.
+Current liabilities in accounting are also referred to as short-term liabilities and are due to be paid off within a year.
 Some examples of current liabilities in accounting include payable interests, wages and salaries owed to employees, and amounts due to be paid to suppliers.
-In many cases, several liabilities are included in both categories.
+In many cases, several liabilities in accounting are included in both categories.

 To explain how that happens, let us take an example of a loan that would require two years to pay off.
 The loan amount to be paid off within a year is referred to as a current liability in accounting.
 In contrast, the rest of the amount to be paid in the second year is categorized as a Long-term liability in accounting.